kentcdodds/old-kentcdodds.com/content/blog/state-colocation-will-make-your-react-app-faster/index.md

 date: '2019-09-23'
 author: 'Kent C. Dodds'
 description:
-  '_How localizing your state makes your app not only more maintainable but also faster._'
+  '_How state colocation makes your app not only more maintainable but also faster._'
 categories:
   - 'react'